tmobile/magentaA11y/_checklist-web/modal-dialog.md

   group: |
     When closed, focus returns to the launch button
   state: |
-    When open, other content is inert
+    When open, content behind the modal is inert
 ---

 ## Code examples